mwbrulhardt/canapi/docs/source/walkthrough.md

 Writing a configuration file is quite simple.
 You only need to give some key
 information:

-1. Name of the client api.
+1. Name of the client.
-2. URI for the rest api.
+2. URI for the rest.
-3. Endpoints of the rest api.
+3. Endpoints of the rest.
-4. Session parameters that need to persist for the lifetime of the client api.
+4. Session parameters that need to persist for the lifetime of the client.

-Here is an example using the `httpbin` rest api used for testing the requests library.
+Here is an example using the `httpbin`, a rest api used to test the requests library.

 ```json